-“Doctor, I have a lump in my throat.
-I can’t swallow it down and I can’t cough it up.”
+“Doctor, I have a lump in my throat,” they tell me.
+“I can’t swallow it down and I can’t cough it up.”

-The globus sensation occurs right about the level of your Adam’s apple.
+The globus sensation occurs right about the level of your larynx or Adam’s apple.
 It generally affects adults ages 35 and older.
 Symptoms of globus include:

 - Mild hoarseness

 - Feeling that you need to drink more fluids than usual

 Globus is a very common complaint.
 Hundreds of patients a year come in with this concern.
 People report there is a sensation of a flap of skin in their throats.
 They insist that there’s something there, even when it’s been looked at directly with an endoscope.